AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 ---
-title: Install the [!DNL Upgrade Compatibility Tool]
+title: Download the [!DNL Upgrade Compatibility Tool]
-description: Follow these steps to install the [!DNL Upgrade Compatibility Tool] for your Adobe Commerce project.
+description: Follow these steps to download the [!DNL Upgrade Compatibility Tool] for your Adobe Commerce project.
 ---

 # Install the [!DNL Upgrade Compatibility Tool]